 That’s just the stuff from the first quote block.
 The second quote block highlights the bad reputation Thrive has.
 The ensuing quote about it being “mind-over-matter” seems to suggest that the Thrive Patch may be the same as the Dove Beauty Patch:

 It turns out that the Dove Beauty Patch has no ingredients.
-Yet all the women were going on and on about “life altering” the patch was and how they’d buy it.
+Yet all the women were going on and on about how “life-altering” the patch was and that they’d buy it.
 You can see their reactions on the Today Show as well.

 Thrive’s website about the patch says: “The DFT™ formula supports the metabolic rate, promoting clean and healthy weight management without aiding in muscle breakdown or deterioration – like a majority of weight loss products available.”

-I’m curious what “dirty” weight management may be if the patch is about clean weight management.
+I’m curious what “dirty” weight management might be if the patch is about clean weight management.
 Nonetheless, the FTC makes it clear how they feel about weight loss patches:

 “Lose weight with our miracle diet patch or cream!
 You’ve seen the ads for diet patches or creams that claim to melt away the pounds.
 Don’t believe them.
 There’s nothing you can wear or apply to your skin that will cause you to lose weight.”